Team-Jamaica/BeeHave/README.md

 - Point tracker

 # 05/05/2021
-This is our final log, and we have completed the core mechanics of our game, including player and enemy interaction, player and flower interaction, 3rd-person characater movement, implemmented sounds throughout the game, and have created a menu screen.
+This is our final log, and we have completed the core mechanics of our game, including player and enemy interaction, player and flower interaction, 3rd-person characater movement, implemented sounds throughout the game, and have created a menu screen.
 <img class="ui huge middle image" src="images/main_menu.png">

 # 04/07/2021